Caleb-J773/DigiShell/README.md

 5. Browser should open automatically to `http://localhost:8000`
 6. Click the **Connect** button and you're good to go

+### Linux (Shell Script)
+This might work, but I hadn't had the chance just yet to chance it, but you can test out the digishell.sh that is included.

 ### Manual way (all platforms)

 ```bash